inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 there are no collisions, and the behavior of the MAC component is much simpler than in classic Ethernet that used coaxial cables and hubs.
 Two MAC modules for Ethernet are provided by the INET framework: the
 :ned:`EthernetMac` is simpler to understand and easier to extend, because it supports only full-duplex connections.
-The :ned:`EthernetCsmaMac` module implements the full MAC functionality including CSMA/CD, it can operate in both half-duplex and full-duplex mode.
+The :ned:`EthernetCsmaMacPhy` module implements the full MAC functionality including CSMA/CD, it can operate in both half-duplex and full-duplex mode.